thobo70/stix/README.md

 ![stix (super tiny IX)](stix_logo.png)

-## Aim of the project
+## Aim of the project "Super Tiny unIX" (stix)
 An Unix like system for small 8 and 16-Bit Computers, which should spend as little as possible ram during execution.
-In addition, the whole suite should be able build itself on the small Computer.
+In addition, the whole suite (future) should be able build itself on the small Computer.

 ## Getting started
 for developping following packages needs to be installed: